IBM/ibm_zosmf/docs/source/roles/zmf_cpm_provision_software_service.rst

 zmf_port
-  Port number of the z/OSMF server, specified in the inventory file or vars file.
+  Port number of the z/OSMF server.
+If z/OSMF is not using the default port, you need to specify value for this parameter in the inventory file or vars file.

-  | **required**: True
+  | **required**: False
   | **type**: str
+  | **default**: 443